saxobroko/Deaftone/README.md

 * Android based application possibly native or using Tauri Mobile

 # Roadmap
-* Built-in metadata scrapping of sources such as MusicBrainz, LastFM and AllMusic
+* Built-in metadata scraping of sources such as MusicBrainz, LastFM and AllMusic
 * SlimProto Support
 * Playlist Curation
 * Recommendation engine